ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.md

 [DaggerBoard](https://github.com/nyph-infosec/daggerboard) is a vulnerability scanning tool, based on ingesting SBoM files (CycloneDX,SPDX), that outputs results in a human-readable format.

+## Dependency-Track

+[Dependency-Track](https://github.com/DependencyTrack/dependency-track) uses [CycloneDX](../specs/cyclonedx.md) SBoMs to monitor component usage across all versions of the application in its portfolio, in order to identify and reduce risk in the software supply chain.

+## SBOM Scorecard

+[SBOM Scorecard](https://github.com/eBay/sbom-scorecard) is a tool for providing metrics for SBoM quality, insluding spec compliance, generation information and package ids, licensed and version.

 ## FOSSology

 FOSSology is a compliance scanner tool for license, copyright and export control.
 Documentation can be found on [the official web site](https://www.fossology.org).